nielsvaes/dcs_code_injector/README.md

 - and more!

 ## 🤙Contributing
-I am not a hardcore code or programmer, so if you are and want to lend a helping hand, GREAT!
+I am not a hardcore coder or programmer, so if you are and want to lend a helping hand, GREAT!
 Fork the project and create a PR with your changes.

 ## 📖License